 Historic viewshed of Round Church is maintained

-.
+Ability of Round Church to host weddings, concerts and other events with on-site parking on the adjacent lawn is maintained.

 All lots will be served by municipal water and sewer service.

 3.12.2 Permitted Uses: The following uses shall be allowed in the VRNS District after issuance of a Zoning Permit by the Administrative Officer.
 Site Plan Review and approval by the DRB pursuant to Section 5.5 may be required.